How AI gave me a new perspective on my memoir

 There seems to be a Movement VI now, though, with the adoption of my dog Riley, which completes the rewiring, installs a new OS, and brings things back to “Little Man.”

-With a complete overview of my manuscript, and a developmental-like edit, AI has given me a fresh perspective on my manuscript, and a renewed sense of possibility.
+With a complete overview of my manuscript, AI has given me a fresh perspective on my manuscript, and a renewed sense of possibility.